ikomachi226/mysql-heatwave-workshop_jp/README.md

 # MySQL Cloud Service & Heatwave Configuration Workshop

-This workshop will guide you to configure MySQL Cloud Service + Heatwave to run Analytics workloads in Oracle Cloud
+This workshop will walk you through the process to configure MySQL Cloud Service & Heatwave to run Analytics workloads in Oracle Cloud
+The dataset useed for this workshop includes many attributes that we will use to run some queries with and without Heatwave and compare the execution times obtained using HeatWave or only MySQL on InnoDB.
 ![](./images/Intro.jpg)

-## Goals for this workshop

-- Create VCN and allow MySQL ports
-- Create compute instance bastion host
-- Create MySQL DB System (MDS) for Heatwave
-- Connect to bastion host, install MySQL Shell and download workshop data
-- Add Heatwave cluster to MySQL DB-System
-- Import data into MDS and load tables to HeatWave
-- Execute queries using Heatwave

 **Key Objectives:**